SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![spp_secondary connected](./resources/spp-secondary-spp-connected-11.png)

-**STEP 18.** Both the main and secondary are connected.
+**STEP 18.** Both the spp_main and spp_secondary are connected.
 Now, the user needs to send the data from the "spp_main" side to "spp_secondary" by giving the "send_data" from "spp_main".

 ![Send_data_from_main](./resources/spp-main-send-data-13.png)